B’naiture

 We welcome people of all backgrounds including those who identify as Jews, those who identify as something else, those whose Jewish identity feels complicated, interfaith families, gender expansive youth, LGBTQ families, and people of all racial and ethnic identities who want to join our vibrant, unique community!

-Before B’naiture my son felt disconnected from his formal Jewish education and resented his participation in traditional Hebrew School.
-We took a leap of faith and let him find a different program of his choosing.
+Before B’naiture my kid felt disconnected from formal Jewish education and resented their participation in traditional Hebrew School.
+We took a leap of faith and let him find a different program of their choosing.
 He found B’naiture and we found peace.
 He is now connected to Judaism, nature, and his community.
 He even asked if he could have a Bar Mitzvah.

 This groundbreaking program weaves Jewish teachings, story, and song with personal challenges, outdoor skills, individual mentorship, peer group community building, and nature awareness activities.
 We aim to provide a holistic coming-of-age experience to support youth in navigating and thriving within the complex world of Bay Area teenagehood.

-Your child will join a tight-knit group of middle schoolers on a two-year journey into adolescence.
+Your child will form a tight-knit group of middle schoolers on a two-year journey into adolescence.

 Along the way, they will gain insights about life, relationships, and Jewish identity, while developing a deep connection with the local ecology.